 Peak demand pricing has been popular across the country for many years.
 It is currently gaining popularity in Missouri and throughout the Midwest.
 Peak demand allows members to have more control over their bills, ensuring fairness for all members.

 Current CEC rates have demand charges built-in with no difference between on-peak and off-peak rates.
 CEC’s demand cost is spread equally among all kilowatt-hours regardless of how usage aligns with peak demand.
-But peak demand and time-of-use certainly impacts what CEC pays our wholesale supplier, Wabash Valley Power Alliance (WVPA).
+But peak demand and time-of-use certainly impact what CEC pays our wholesale supplier, Wabash Valley Power Alliance (WVPA).

 Your bill has a line item describing your peak demand to help you understand how your habits impact peak demand.
 Peak demand is your highest demand on the grid for a one-hour period, Monday through Friday (excluding holidays) between 1 p.m. and 7 p.m.
 Central Time.
 This six-hour period is considered on-peak.
 All other hours, including all weekend hours, are off-peak.